The American Trade Hotel

 We stayed at the American Trade Hotel in Panama’s Old Town and loved every aspect of our stay.
 The hotel is located right on Plaza Herrera in a restored landmark building and grounds the center of Panama City’s historic district.

 Or pin this article to save it for later ⇟

 Spanish for ‘Old Town’, this quaint neighborhood spans just three avenues wide and is entirely walkable in 15 to 20 minutes.
 We loved the colonial architecture on every block.

 Meanwhile, Panama City contains enough glittering skyscrapers to make you wonder if you’ve traveled to Dubai.
 It’s ritzy but in our 3 days in Panama, we didn’t set foot once in Panama City and in fact, saw many visitors come to Casco Viejo at night!

 Every city has that one iconic hotel and for Casco Viejo it’s without a doubt The American Trade Hotel.
 The lovingly restored landmark building dominates the north side of Plaza Herrera and is almost smack dab in the center of Casco Viejo, making for a great base from which to explore.Check rates: Hotels.com, Booking.com

-We arrived late at night and immediately checked in to order some comforting room service.
-Even in the dark, we could tell our room was something special.Read more: How to Spend 3 Perfect Days in Panama
+We checked in and then immediately went to order some comforting room service.
+Even in the dark, we could tell our room was something special.

 A View Over Plaza Herrera